 The beautiful oozy cheddar and mozzarella cheese and the garlic butter elevate this sandwich to another level.
 One that my children just can't get enough of.

-I will be serving these at any casual get together that comes through my door.
-I may even take them out still warm and wrapped in a double layer of silver foil silver for outdoor eating.
+I may even take them out on a picnic type thing, still warm and wrapped in a double layer of silver foil silver for outdoor stuffing of face.

 All you need is a thermos flask and a layby.